Syncaidius/MoltenEngine/README.md

   * An extremely basic renderer with:
     * Entity-component-system (ECS) scene system
     * Sprite-batcher
-  * Content manager
     * Material system
     * Abstraction layer for swapping out the renderer without touching the engine itself
+  * Content manager
+  * Crude test app (written in WPF)

 Currently, there is no audio system.
 No input (WIP), no collision/physics, no deferred rendering or post-processing.
 Simply put, it's a giant ball of molten rock which is no use to anyone yet. ;)